convey-stack/Convey.Docs/docs/HTTP.md

 ## Overview
-Enhances the built-in `HttpClient` with an `IHttpClient` interface with the retry policy using [Polly](https://github.com/App-vNext/Polly) and adds a possbility to easily use [Consul](https://www.consul.io) service discovery and [Fabio](https://github.com/fabiolb/fabio) load balancing mechanisms, as well as switching between the different implementations.
+Enhances the built-in `HttpClient` with an `IHttpClient` interface with retry policy using [Polly](https://github.com/App-vNext/Polly) and adds a possibility to easily use [Consul](https://www.consul.io) service discovery and [Fabio](https://github.com/fabiolb/fabio) load balancing mechanisms, as well as switching between the different implementations.

 ## Installation
 `dotnet add package Convey.HTTP`